Make it Personal

 Mainly because it’s a two-way exchange.
 Which feels like genuine communication, rather than creepy stalking.

-If you’re not familiar with the term decision-tree below are some links to websites which use this type of functionality really well.
+If you’re not familiar with the term decision-tree below are some links to websites that use this type of functionality really well.

 Miami and Beaches. https://www.miamiandbeaches.com/ - scroll down the home page to the Personalise Your Experience’ section.
-Whilst the execution of this is quite elaborate the level of personalise offered is superb.
+Whilst the execution of this is quite elaborate the level of personalising offered is superb.

 i-escape. https://www.i-escape.com/recommendations - very simple to use.
-One click and you’re away.
-Straight into recommendations which match your desired experience.
+One-click and you’re away.
+Straight into recommendations that match your desired experience.
 You can deepen the experience by using the filters available on the right-hand side of your results page to drill down further into location, date, budget etc.

 Open table. https://www.opentable.com/ - click on the ‘Find your restaurant matches’ button near the Need Some Inspiration message about halfway down the home page.
-Easy to use eight step filter which feels like you’re walked through the process of finding the perfect table for you.
+Easy to use eight-step filter which feels like you've walked through the process of finding the perfect table for you.